GensDeConfiance/sso-gdc/README.md

 ### Retrieve the `access_token`

-Using the `code` parameter on your callback endpoint, you can retrieve the `access token` calling the following URL :
+Using the `code` parameter on your callback endpoint, you can retrieve the `access token` calling the following URL:
 * `https://gensdeconfiance.fr/oauth/v2/token?grant_type=authorization_code&redirect_uri=YOUR_REDIRECT_URI&client_id=YOUR_CLIENT_ID&client_secret=YOUR_CLIENT_SECRET&code=THE_CODE_VALUE`

-The response will look like :
+The response will look like:
-* if successful :
+* if successful:
 ```json
 {
   "access_token": "some_access_token",